Peergos/Peergos/README.md

  - To allow secure sharing of such files with other users of the network
  - To enable a new secure form of email
  - To be independent of any central trust architecture like SSL certificates
+ - A User should be able to easily run Defiance on a machine in their home and get their own secure cloud storage, and social communication platform from it.
+ - To enable secure real time chat, and video conversations

 Project anti-aims
 -----------------